curl/everything-curl/usingcurl-verbose.md

 - %{size_upload} shows the total amount of bytes that were uploaded.

-- %{speed_download} shows the average download speed that curl measured for the complete download.
-Bytes per second.
+- %{speed_download} shows the average download speed that curl measured for the complete download in bytes per second.

-- %{speed_upload} shows the average upload speed that curl measured for the complete upload.
-Bytes per second.
+- %{speed_upload} shows the average upload speed that curl measured for the complete upload in bytes per second.

-- %{ssl_verify_result} shows The result of the SSL peer certificate verification that was requested.
+- %{ssl_verify_result} shows the result of the SSL peer certificate verification that was requested.
 0 means the verification was successful.

 - %{time_appconnect} shows the time, in seconds, it took from the start until